bondagit/aes67-linux-daemon/README.md

 * session handling and SDP parsing and creation
 * HTTP REST API for control and configuration
 * SAP discovery protocol and SAP browser
+* mDNS sources discovery (using Avahi) and SDP transfer via RTSP
 * IGMP handling for SAP, RTP and PTP multicast traffic

 The directory also contains the daemon regression tests in the [tests](daemon/tests) subdirectory.
 To run daemon tests install the ALSA RAVENNA/AES67 kernel module enter the [tests](daemon/tests) subdirectory and run *./daemon-test -l all*